-Because Bytesized Hosting Connect is complete open source, it gives you the freedom to add in your own kind of apps and media servers as well, including Plex, rTorrent and Deluge.
-Bytesized Hosting Connect is also very easy to install, very easy to use, and is extremely fast and stable.
+Because Bytesized Hosting Connect is completely open-source, it gives you the freedom to add in your own kind of apps and media servers as well, including Plex, rTorrent, and Deluge.
+Bytesized Hosting Connect is also very easy to install, very easy to use and is extremely fast and stable.

 And just in case you were wondering – no, you do not need to be a paid customer of Bytesized Hosting just to be able to use BCD.